Sameer-ansarii/Heart-Disease-Prediction/README.md

 # The targets of the analysis are:
 1) To analyze the dataset content using EDA and to understand if it's possible build one model allowing to predict heart diseaes in the patients or not.
-2) To train a model allowing to predict heart disease in a patient with the highest accuracy, F1 score and ROC-AUC metric.
+2) To train a model allowing to predict heart disease in a patient with the highest recall value.
 3) To evaluate feature importance of a model and to analyze the most impactful factors.
-The dataset was taken from Kaggle repository: Heart Disease.